freedesktop/zeitgeist/test/test-engine-extension.rst

     >>> engine.extensions.load(SampleExtension)
     >>> len(engine.extensions)
-    1
+    2
     >>> print engine.extensions
-    ExtensionsCollection(['add_value', 'get_engine'])
+    ExtensionsCollection(['set_blacklist', 'get_blacklist', 'add_value', 'get_engine'])
     >>> sorted(engine.extensions.methods)
-    ['add_value', 'get_engine']
+    ['add_value', 'get_blacklist', 'get_engine', 'set_blacklist']

-In the last line you can see all method which are added to the engine by an extension.
+In the last line you can see all methods which are added to the engine by an extension.
-This methods are now accessible like
+These methods are now accessible like

     >>> engine.extensions.add_value(5)
     5